School Streets

 • RAISE AWARENESS

-In 2019 we contacted 300 schools in illegally polluted areas across London to raise awareness with teachers and parents.
-We offer support to parents and teachers in contacting local authorities to push for new School Streets schemes.
+We offer support to parents and teachers in contacting local authorities to ask for new School Streets schemes.

 We’ve written a briefing document for parents who would like to know more about School Streets and how to get one, and a template letter, which you can adapt accordingly, to help you present your case for the scheme to your school and council.
 You can find both of these in our Resources section.